hnakamur/modern.ie.virtualbox.scripts/README.md

         * This script skips files which already exists.
 If you have imcomplete files, remove them and rerun this script.
     * Import *.ova file and create a vm.
     * Attach a dvd storage for VirtualBox GuestAdditions.
-* Take a snapshot of the vm.
+    * Take a snapshot of the vm so that you can reset quickly after the OS trial expires.
 * Start the vm.
 * Set the shared clipboard config to bidirectional.